demiurgeQuantified/StarlitLibrary/docs/modules/InventoryUI.rst

    :param Starlit.Colour | nil labelColour: Label colour.
    :return LayoutItem element: The created tooltip element.

-.. lua:function:: removeTooltipElement(layout: Layout, label: string) -> item: LayoutItem | nil
+.. lua:function:: getTooltipElementByLabel(layout: Layout, label: string) -> item: LayoutItem | nil

    Finds and returns a layout element from its label.
 Useful to find elements added by Vanilla or other mods.